 - 3.34.
 In addition, during the year, the following key changes occurred - Dawn Baxendale was appointed as permanent Chief Executive and started with the Council on 1 April 2018.
-Her departure was announced in July 2019.
-Clive Heaphy was appointed as Chief Executive (Acting) on 10 September 2019.
-Becky Hallard has been appointed as Interim Finance Director with effect from October 2019. - Dr Tim O'Neill was appointed as Director Education and Skills on 7 January 2019, replacing Colin Diamond who left 31 August 2018. - Angela Probert left the Council on 15 February 2019 and the post of Chief Operating Officer was deleted. - Neil Carney took up the role of Programme Director, Commonwealth Games on 29 May 2018
+Her departure was announced in July 2019. - Dr Tim O'Neill was appointed as Director Education and Skills on 7 January 2019, replacing Colin Diamond who left 31 August 2018. - Angela Probert left the Council on 15 February 2019 and the post of Chief Operating Officer was deleted. - Neil Carney took up the role of Programme Director, Commonwealth Games on 29 May 2018